luxeengine/alpha/luxe/md/guide.one.md

 Before you get started, make sure you have [installed luxe and that it is working first](setup.html), of course!

-To see what this guide will teach you, click on the demo below!
+To see what this guide will teach you, click on the demo below.

 ###Live demo